careyjames/dns-tool/README.md

 > **“If your DMARC says `p=none`, your work’s not done—get to `p=reject`!”**

-Too many domains follow a DMARC policy of `p=none` (monitoring only), which merely reports spoofing rather than preventing it.
+Too many domains have a DMARC policy of `p=none` (monitoring only), which merely reports spoofing rather than preventing it.
 Enforcing `p=reject` is crucial to actively blocking fraudulent emails.
 However, achieving full email security means verifying SPF and DKIM alignment and extending protection with DNSSEC, MTA-STS, DANE, and more.

-Before using the DNS Tool, checking all these meant hopping between separate utilities: one for SPF, another for DMARC, another for DKIM, plus others for DNSSEC, TLSA, CAA, etc. It was time-consuming and error-prone, especially when propagating DNS changes and needing “live” re-checks.
+Before creating the DNS Tool, checking all these meant hopping between separate utilities: one for SPF, another for DMARC, another for DKIM, plus others for DNSSEC, TLSA, CAA, etc. It was time-consuming and error-prone, especially when propagating DNS changes and needing “live” re-checks.
 I often copy-pasted domains across half a dozen sites to validate each record type.

 ### One Tool to Check Them All